node-formidable/formidable/Readme.md

 A date object (or `null`) containing the time this file was last written to.
 Mostly here for compatibility with the [W3C File API Draft](http://dev.w3.org/2006/webapi/FileAPI/).

+#### file.checksum = false

+If checksum calculation is activated, you can read the hex digest out of this var.

 ## License